 In principle, the Licensing Authority will allow any person to represent an interested party but will seek confirmation that the person genuinely represents the interested party.
 We will generally require evidence that a person/body (e.g., an advocate or relative) 'represents' an interested party.
-If persons representing interested parties are Councillors, Members of Parliament or Members of the European Parliament, then no specific evidence of being asked to represent an interested person will be required so long as they represent the area likely to be affected.
+If persons representing interested parties are Councillors, or Members of Parliament, then no specific evidence of being asked to represent an interested person will be required so long as they represent the area likely to be affected.